navy2x/guacamole/README.md

 # Guacamole with docker-compose

 I forked this from [boschkundendienst/guacamole-docker-compose](https://github.com/boschkundendienst/guacamole-docker-compose).
 I've modified it to work with my existing docker setup that I got up and running using [Plexguide](https://pgblitz.com/).
 Follow the steps below to get yours working as well.
 In the end, you should have a working guacamole docker that you can access from https://guac.yourdomain.com or https://guacamole.yourdomain.com using the built in Traefik of Plexguide.
-The database and guacamole recording files will be stored in `/opt/appdata/guacamole`.Enjoy!
+The database and guacamole recording files will be stored in `/opt/appdata/guacamole`.
+Enjoy!